"We aim to operate to the highest standards in all we do"

 The Dean's message

-Our vision is clear - to be the pre-eminent global business school.
+Our vision is clear - to have a profound impact on the way the world does business.
 As someone who has been part of this community for many years, I know that this is not a remote aspiration.
-Being global and pre-eminent reflects what we do here every day.
-Our faculty are chosen from the best available and come from 32 countries.
+Our faculty are chosen from the best available and come from 30 countries.
 They are recognised as authorities in their field by practitioners and by other academics.
-Our students come from over 130 countries and are of the highest calibre.
-We know this, because our 34,000-plus alumni are leaders in many fields and because those who leave our degree programmes get jobs which repay - economically and in terms of fulfilment - their time spent at the School.
+Our students come from over 100 countries and are of the highest caliber.
+We know this, because our 35,000-plus alumni are leaders in many fields and because those who leave our degree programmes get jobs which repay - economically and in terms of fulfillment - their time spent at the School.

 Being in central London has a huge influence on what we do.
-It is a city which provides an ideal environment for our focus on pre-eminence and internationalism.
-This is true not only of the City as a financial centre, but of London as a vibrant community which has long welcomed people from all over the world (my own parents came as refugees), and is now host to many thriving communities.
+Not only in terms of the City as a financial centre, but of London as a vibrant community which has long welcomed people from all over the world (my own parents came as refugees), and is now host to many thriving communities.

-All this means that those who come to work here or enrol in our programmes can be sure that they are part of a group which provides a range of experience which is both challenging and international and I look forward to welcoming those who join us while I am Dean.
+All this means that those who come to work here or enroll in our programmes can be sure that they are part of a group which provides a range of experience which is both challenging and international and I look forward to welcoming those who join us.

 About the Dean

 Professor Sir Andrew Likierman is Dean of the London Business School.
-He is also non-executive Chairman of the National Audit Office and a non-executive Director of Barclays Bank plc.
+He is also non-executive Chairman of the National Audit Office.

 Andrew was Founding Director of the Executive MBA programme and has been a Professor at the School for many years, lecturing on all the major executive and degree programmes.
-His research interests have been in the field of the measurement of performance.
+His research interests are in the field of the measurement of performance.

-In the course of his career, Andrew has run a textile plant in Germany, been Head of the Government Accountancy Service and was a Managing Director of the UK Treasury.
-His previous non-executive posts have included being Chairman of the Economists' Bookshop Group and of the market research firm MORI.
-He has also been a non-executive Director of the Bank of England and he is a Past President of the Chartered Institute of Management Accountants.
+Andrew's career has spanned work in the public and private sectors, as well as in professional life.
+Andrew has run a textile plant in Germany, been Head of the Government Accountancy Service and was a Managing Director of the UK Treasury.
+Previous non-executive posts include Chairman of the Economists' Bookshop Group and of the market research firm MORI.
+He has also been a non-executive Director of the Bank of England, Barclays Bank Plc, and is a Past President of the Chartered Institute of Management Accountants.